 Justice Geraldine S. Hines Diversity Fellowship for Lawyers

 The Justice Geraldine S. Hines Diversity Fellowship for Lawyers offers new lawyers the opportunity to develop legal skills and experience working at our office.
 We are an independent state agency dedicated to the promotion of good government and responsible stewardship of public assets.
-Applications are now being accepted until October 18, 2021.
+The 2021 application period is now closed.

 The fellowship honors Justice Geraldine S. Hines, a civil rights activist and a founding partner in New England's first law firm led by women of color.
 Justice Hines joined the Appeals Court as an associate justice in 2013.
 She served in that capacity until July 31, 2014, when Governor Deval Patrick appointed her to serve on the Supreme Judicial Court as the first African-American woman to serve on the higher court.
 She retired in 2017.